 However, the FERC approval does not supersede the CPUC's ultimate decision on this Application.
 The Proposed Decision was ultimately issued in March of 2024 by ALJ Park and found no ratepayer benefit to this proposed transaction.
 All parties but PG&E were supportive of the judge's determination.
 Despite this, PG&E issued a press release announcing that they were entering into exclusive negotiations with KKR, a private equity firm, to proceed with the sale.
 That press release also estimated ratepayer savings of \$100 million over 20 years even though this figure was not supported by the legal record nor any quantitative analysis.

-The Proposed Decision was held by CPUC staff on for one Commission meeting and is now on the agenda for May 9th.
+The Proposed Decision was held by CPUC staff on for one Commission meeting and was ultimately approved in a 4-0 vote on May 9th.

 Legislative Updates